AcciaioLab/SOFA-Trailer-Datalogger/README.md

 This project contains the source code to build and flash the SOFA Trailer Datalogger controllers.

+Each datalogger sets an ID based on its position on the installed jumpers.
+It sets up the accelerometer and polls it for x/y/z data.

 ## Hardware

 ESP32-S3
 CAN
-Accelerometer
+Accelerometer - STM LSM6DSOX

 ## Software

-ESP-IDF v5.4.0 in VSCode, built from template-app sample project for project structure.
+ESP-IDF v5.4.1 in VSCode, built from template-app sample project for project structure.